t-mullen/hls-server/README.md

 To use, navigate to the directory where your `.ts` files are stored and run `hlsserver` in a command prompt.
 This will start a server on port 8000.
 (Use `hlsserver --help` to see additional options.)

+The CLI tool will efficiently make use of multi-processor computers via the `cluster` module and can be used as an example of how to use the base module in the same way.

 ## Notes

 To publish from an RTMP client like OBS, use a RTMP server like [rtmp-server-nodejs](https://github.com/RationalCoding/rtmp-server-nodejs) to echo the stream (direct streaming from that module is being worked on).